Lencof/WannaFake/README.md

 ## Features

-- GUI that looks similair to WannaCry
+- GUI that looks similar to WannaCry
-- Timer algorithm, continues also when the PC is off
+- Timer algorithm, continue also when the PC is off
 - The victim has only 7 days to send the money

 ## Setup